 National symbols of Wales

-According to legend, St David advised the Britons on the eve of a battle with the Saxons, to wear leeks in their caps so as to easily distinguish friend from foe.
+According to legend on the eve of the battle against the Saxons St David advised the Britons to wear leeks in their caps so as to easily distinguish friend from foe.
 This helped to secure a great victory.
 Today Welsh people around the world wear leeks on St David's Day.
 It is also a surviving tradition that soldiers in the Welsh regiments eat a raw leek on St David's Day.

 The Welsh for leek (the original national emblem) is Cenhinen, while the Welsh for daffodil is Cenhinen Pedr.
 Over the years they became confused until the daffodil was adopted as a second emblem of Wales.